Coccobacilli are a type of bacteria that are shaped like very short rods or ovals.

 Whooping cough and plague are both much less common today than they used to be, thanks to vaccines against B. pertussis and Y. pestis.

-The Centers for Disease Control and Prevention recommends that all babies, children, preteens, teenagers, and pregnant women be vaccinated against whooping cough.
+The recommends that all babies, children, preteens, teenagers, and pregnant women be vaccinated against whooping cough.

 The H. influenzae vaccine only protects against diseases caused by H. influenzae type b.
-However, today fewer than 50 cases of H. influenzae type b disease occur annually in younger children in the United States compared to 1,000 deaths each year prior to introduction of the vaccine.
+However, today of H. influenzae type b disease occur annually in younger children in the United States compared to 1,000 deaths each year prior to introduction of the vaccine.